P20WCommunityOfInnovation/DAR-T/README.md

 # Data Anonymizer Script
 ## Overview
-The Data Anonymizer script is designed to anonymize sensitive data in a DataFrame.
-This script is especially useful in scenarios where data privacy and confidentiality are paramount.
-It includes various methods for redacting sensitive information based on criteria such as frequency, minimum thresholds, and user-requested records.
+The Data Anonymizer script is crafted to ensure the anonymization of sensitive information within a DataFrame.
+Tailored for environments where data privacy and confidentiality are of utmost importance, encompasses a variety of methods to redact sensitive data.
+These methods are meticulously designed to cater to specific criteria, including frequency of data, predefined minimum thresholds, and records earmarked for redaction as per user requests.

 ## Requirements
 Python Version: